The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 It includes 2010 as the initial year.

-As most people are well aware, 2010 has not been underway for some time.
+As most people are well aware, 2010 has now been underway for some time.

-Therefore, the CBO would normally count 2011 as the first year in its analysis, just as it counted 2010 as the first year when analyzing the initial House Bill in the middle of 2009, but under strict instructions from Democrat leaders and over strong objections from Republicans.
+Therefore, the CBO would normally count 2011 as the first year in its analysis, just as it counted 2010 as the first year when analyzing the initial House bill in the middle of 2009.

 If the clock were started in 2011, the first full year the bill could easily or possibly be in effect.